Check out these notable board books– there are plenty of great stories from which to choose. Any book is good, right? Keep on reading to your kids!

 Hello, Paris by Christopher Franceschelli, illustrated by Geraldine Cosneau

 Hello, Paris! from Abrams, Kids is part of a Hello, Big City board book series.
 I love the die-cuts and colorful blue and pink illustrations.
 This book makes me want to visit Paris!!
 Will it charm your children just as much?
 “THE LOUVRE MUSEUM “It used to be a palace.
 But who would live here? // MONA LISA “It’s the mysterious woman who smiles at us.”
-Also read: Hello, New York.
+Also read: Hello, New York and Famous Artists.

 Stack the Cats by Susie Ghahremani